arbitraryexecution/forta-uma-suite/README.md

   - Severity is always set to "high"
   - Type is always set to "suspicious"
   - Metadata field contains to and from addresses

+- AE-UMA-LIQUIDATABLE-POSITION
+  - Fired when a monitored contract has a liquidatable position due to price changes or invalid withdrawls
+  - Severity is always set to "medium"
+  - type is always set to "degraded"
+  - Metadata field contains position details and the returned price from the price feed

 - AE-UMA-UNAUTHORIZED-MINT
   - Fired when the UMA VotingToken.mint() method is called by any address other than the UMA Voting contract